Research

 - Female, over the age of 18, and fluent in English.

-- Are currently experiencing mental health difficulties related to the death of a family member such as a spouse, parent, child, sibling, cousin, or other close relationship such as a long-term romantic partner.
+- Currently experiencing mental health difficulties related to the death of a family member such as a spouse, parent, child, sibling, cousin, or other close relationship such as a long-term romantic partner.

 - Meet the criteria for prolonged grief.

-- Are not pregnant, planning to become pregnant, or claustrophobic.
+- Not pregnant, planning to become pregnant, or claustrophobic.

-- Are willing and able to undergo fMRI brain scans, vision measures, and EEG with optional blood draw.
+- Willing and able to undergo fMRI brain scans, vision measures, and EEG with optional blood draw.

-- Are willing to travel to the Austin, TX Dell Med facility for fMRI scans, vision and EEG measurements.
+- Willing to travel to the Austin, TX Dell Med facility for fMRI scans, vision and EEG measurements.

-If you would like to participate, the first step would be to complete a brief online questionnaire.
+If you are interested in participating, the first step would be to complete a brief online questionnaire.
+Please use the referral code HHP when prompted by our online questionnaire.

 Goals

-- To evaluate whether psilocybin- or 5-MeO-DMT-assisted psychotherapy improves symptoms of prolonged grief, depression, and PTSD.
+- To evaluate whether psilocybin- or 5-MeO-DMT-assisted psychotherapy improves symptoms of prolonged grief, depression, or PTSD.

 - Conduct detailed medical history assessments and risk stratification